chrisdale44/spot-hub/README.md

 ![](/assets/spot-upload.gif)

-The batch upload features allows up to 60 images to be selected at once.
-It uses image geolocation data to group images in close proximity together (i.e. photos of the same spot).
+The batch upload features allows up to 50 images to be selected at once.
+It uses image geolocation data to automatically group images in close proximity together (i.e. photos of the same spot).
 A drag and drop interface then allows the user to make any corrections to the groups before creating each spot individually.

 ![](/assets/batch-upload.gif)

-## Deprecated Tech
+## CI/CD

-Libraries implemented but later removed or replaced with better alternatives

-- **LeafletJS**
-  - The standard choice of free, Open Source map libraries but I found it to be buggy and required too much patching to work as desired
-- **Google Maps**
-  - The leading, most advanced Javascipt maps library.
-Deprecated in favour of the free, Open Source solution, MapLibre, due to concerns regarding affordability of Google Maps services at scale
-- **PixiJS**
-  - A WebGL library for rendering 2D graphics, initially used for rendering map pins over the top of LeafletJS via my own custom middleware.
-However, after switching to Google Maps, DeckGL appeared to be the standard, easier WebGL library to integrate which didn't require any custom middleware
-- **PlanetScale**
-  - Highly performant MySQL cloud database.
-After they sunset their generous free plan I looked to other database options and settled on Supabase which worked out for the best due to Postgres' powerful Geospatial library, POSTGis
-- **DrizzleORM**
-  - Used for handling SQL queries to PlanetScale and migration generation but no longer needed after switching to Supabase
-- **SendGrid**
-  - Email API service used to handle passwordless 'magic-link' sign-in.
-Deprecated in favour of using OAuth.
+### Staging and Production Environments

+Using Netlify and Github I have a very simple CI/CD workflow that automatically deploys commits to my Production or Staging Environments when changes are merged into to the `main` or `staging` branches.
+I also have a Staging and Production instance of the Supabase database to avoid any accidental or breaking changes made to the Production database during development.

 ## Next Steps